litebulb/ProjectEdison/documents/GettingStarted.md

 ### 1.3 Core components

-Project Edison solution is based on three core components.
+Project Edison solution is based on the following core components.

 *	**Mobile applications**